ameliepa/cse15l-lab-reports/labReport1.md

 Using lecture1 as an arugument with the cd command resulted in the path of the directory changing.
 I ran pwd after running the lines of code above, and the working directory was no longer /home but instead /home/lecture1.
 This is also indicated in the command prompt changing from [user@sahara ~]$ to [user@sahara ~/lecture1]. <br />

-The output is not an error, the code is running as intended. <br />
+The output is not an error; the code is running as intended. <br />